humping-koala/drg-mods/README.md

 - 🏴‍☠️ **[Deep Rock Piracy]**: Unlocks all DLCs except the Supporter Upgrade.
 No idea how to unlock that one. **Use at your own risk!** Support the devs and buy the DLCs if you can.
 - ♦️ **[Nitra Infestation]**: Spawns large number of nitra veins all over the map.
 - 🚫 ~~**[No more gold]**: Disables spawn of gold veins on the map.~~ **This mod is broken, so don't use it yet.**
+- 🤝🏼 **[Power of Friendship]**: Removes friendly fire from the game.
+No need to worry about greenbeards nuking the hell out of you anymore.
+Damage-over-time afflictions such as fire will still deal damage if inflicted by a fellow dwarf.

 ## 📜 Scripts
 All mods are packaged via the help of powershell scripts.
 Each mod directory contains [its own ps1 script](./GlowingEbonuts/GlowingEbonuts.ps1) which defines mod-specific parameters and executes [PakScript.ps1](./PakScript.ps1).